Baby On Board!!!

 The sentencing drove home a point with which I have become more and more intimate over the summer: when it comes right down to it, there is only one person who can keep you safe.
 And that is you.
 The only person who can keep me safe is me.

-This is why I found such a profound connection in Lisbeth Salander - she is an example of what I have been learning and living and becoming.
-I’m not promoting breaking the law in the ways that she did, but I am promoting her underlying truth: The System failed her and she learned to be self reliant.
+This is why I found such a profound connection in Lisbeth Salander – she is an example of what I have been learning and living and becoming.
+I’m not necessarily promoting her methods, but I am promoting her underlying truth: The System failed her and she learned to be self reliant.
 And she excelled at it.

 This is also why I will be writing more about this in the coming weeks - though this man found me and became obsessed with me through my websites, attacks on women happen every day, and the vast majority are women who have “normal” lives and no “public” persona.